 Step 2: Once the app is launched, click on the “Settings” icon in the top right-hand corner of the screen to launch KingUser settings.

 Step 3: Now, in the KingUser general settings screen, click on “Root Authorization Setting” to launch up the settings screen.

 Step 4: In the “Root Authorization Setting” click on “Remove Root Permission” option.

 Step 5: Now, a prompt will show up with the message “Remove Root Authorization completely and return to Unroot status, Proceed?“.
 Click on “Clear” to begin the “Remove Root Permission” process.

 Step 6: Once you click on “Clear“, you will see the “In Progress” message along with a progress circle as shown in the screenshot below.

 Once the progress prompt gets closed, the uninstall process of KingUser will be successfully finished.
 Also, you have successfully unrooted or removed root access from your Android smartphone or tablet.
 Now, you can use the Root Checker app to confirm the unrooting process.

-Instead of completely removing Kinguser, if you would like to replace it with SuperSU app, follow our guide to replace Kinguser with SuperSU.
+Instead of completely removing Kinguser, if you would like to replace it with SuperSU app, follow our guide on how to replace Kinguser with SuperSU.

-If you encounter any issues while following this KingUser uninstallation and unrooting procedure of your Android device, do let me know by using this contact page.
+If you encounter any issues while following this KingUser uninstallation and unrooting procedure of your Android device, do let us know by leaving a comment below.